Swedes head to polls in close-run election marked by crime, energy crisis | Politics

 Andersson was finance minister for many years before becoming Sweden's first female prime minister a year ago.
 Her main rival is Moderates' leader Ulf Kristersson, who sees himself as the only one who can unite the right and unseat her.
 Kristersson has spent years deepening ties with the Sweden Democrats, an anti-immigration party with white supremacists among its founders.
 Initially shunned by all the other parties, the Sweden Democrats are now increasingly part of the mainstream right.

-"We will prioritize law and order, making it profitable to work and build new climate-smart nuclear power," Kristersson said in a video posted by his party.
-"Simply put, we want to sort Sweden out."
+"This election is a lot about how we fight crime," Kristersson told Reuters on the sidelines of one of his final campaign rallies.
+"If people vote for change, we will deliver change."
 For many centre-left voters - and even some on the right - the prospect of Jimmie Akesson's Sweden Democrats having a say on government policy or joining the cabinet remains deeply unsettling.

 Kristersson wants to form a government with the small Christian Democrats and, possibly, the Liberals, and only rely on Sweden Democrat support in parliament.
 But those are assurances the centre-left don't take at face value.
 Uncertainty looms large over the election, with both blocs facing long and hard negotiations to form a government in a polarised and emotionally-charged political landscape.